HUBioDataLab/CROssBARv2-KG/README.md

 uv pip install -r requirements.txt
 ```

-Poetry will create a virtual environment according to your configuration (either centrally or in the project folder).
-You can activate it by running `poetry shell` inside the project directory.

 ## Data

 Neo4j-importable CSV files required to reconstruct the KG are publicly available at [here](https://drive.google.com/file/d/1KoMAxlvy_4IOo8MPi4TrSbMlQtBf8Pch/view?usp=sharing).